Tight Bounds for Restricted Grid Scheduling: Lower Bounds

 {\bf Case I.2}: $k > \ell/2$.\\ Next, the adversary gives $s$ bins of size $S$, followed by $\ell$ bins of size $M$.
 The algorithm packs one item of size $S$ in the first $s-2k \geq 2\ell - 2k \geq 0$ of these bins, using up all its items of size $S$.
 It discards the remaining $2k$ bins of size $S$, because it has no remaining elements that are small enough to fit in them.
 Then the algorithm packs its remaining $k$ items of size $L$ into $k$ bins of size $M = 4S -3$.
 The total cost incurred by the algorithm is

 For this sequence, OPT packs one item of size $L$ in each of the $\ell$ bins of size $2S$ and one item of size $S$ in each of the next $s$ bins.
-The total cost used by OPT is $\ell \cdot 2S + s \cdot S $.
-Thus, the \perfratio{} of the algorithm is at least
+The total cost of OPT's packing is $\ell \cdot 2S + s \cdot S $.
+Thus, the \perfratio{} of the algorithm is greater than

 {\bf Case II}: $\ell > s/2$.

 The adversary begins by giving $\lfloor s/2 \rfloor$ bins of size $2S$.
 In each of these bins, the algorithm must pack either two items of size $S$ or one item of size $L$.
 Let $0 \leq k \leq \lfloor s/2 \rfloor$ be the number of these bins in which the algorithm packs two items of size $S$.
 Then the algorithm has $s-2k$ items of size $S$ and $\ell - \lfloor s/2 \rfloor + k$ items of size $L$ left to pack.